omeldar/r-in-a-container/README.md

 ## Setup

-You will have to install Docker first if you haven't already.
+You will have to install Docker first if you haven't already!

 1. Clone repository with